indiana-university/rivet-source/src/docs/05-microcopy/03-the-specifics/04-numbers.md

 ---
 We follow the Chicago Manual of Style here.
 The IT Communications Office (ITCO) says it best:

-* Number formatting: Zero through nine, 10 and up.
+<blockquote>Number formatting: Zero through nine, 10 and up.</blockquote>
-* Date formatting: July 1 (add the year if date is more than one year prior/after)
+<blockquote>Date formatting: July 1 (add the year if date is more than one year prior/after)</blockquote>

 See <a href="https://uits.iu.edu/itco/style-basics" target="_blank">ITCO's style guide</a> for more information.